 - Notre Dame of Maryland University is accredited by the Middle States Commission on Higher Education.

-- The School of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+- The School of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 - Degree and certificate programs across the University are approved by the Maryland Higher Education Commission (MHEC).